 But what I also can assumingly deduce is that you're not currently happy with your fat loss progress - even though you're executing a necessary life habit in eating food regularly.
 Adopting the habit of building your meal around protein can reverse this result.

-Every time you eat a meal without protein, you're boosting the chances that you'll remain hungry, your blood sugar levels are vulnerable to run-a-muck, and you'll burn less calories overall.
-Additionally, protein helps you keep the all important lean body mass on your frame (which is the stuff that makes you look great naked when you strip the fat away).
+Every time you eat a meal without protein, you're boosting the chances that you'll remain hungry, your blood sugar levels are vulnerable to run-a-muck, and you'll burn fewer calories overall.
+Additionally, protein helps you keep the all-important lean body mass on your frame (which is the stuff that makes you look great naked when you strip the fat away).